Dreams Come True (band): Debut and first years

+Sing or Die

 On April 1, 1996, Dreams Come True released Love Unlimited, their final album for Sony Music.
 News of their departure caused Sony Music shares to drop severely on the Tokyo Stock Exchange.
-In 1997, they signed with Virgin Music America and Toshiba-EMI in Japan and attempted to break the into the American market.
+In 1997, they signed with Virgin Music America and Toshiba-EMI in Japan and attempted to break into the American market.
 Their first album with Virgin, Sing or Die, was released in English in 1998.
 Yoshida took the stage name "Miwa" and Nakamura became "King Masa", but Nishikawa remained the same, and only received a passing mention on Sing or Die's liner notes.

-The album was a commercial failure.
+Sing or Die was a commercial failure.
 According to The New York Times, the "brand of bright, uptempo pop just didn't hit the right chord with American listeners".
 In The Washington Post, Mark Jenkins wrote that Sing or Die was "global pop in the worst sense ... this is music that aspires to the depth of advertising jingles".
+Natalie Nichols of the Los Angeles Times wrote that the songs in the album "displayed a surprising lack of memorable hooks, however, and never quite overcame a vague sense of prefabrication".

-Following 2001's Monkey Girl Odyssey, Dreams Come True severed ties with Virgin and Toshiba-EMI, and set up an independent label, DCT Records.
+Following 2001's Monkey Girl Odyssey, Dreams Come True left Virgin and Toshiba-EMI, and set up an independent label, DCT Records.
 It was the last work to credit Nishikawa.

+Collaborations with Disney

+In 2001, the band performed "Crystal Vine", the theme song for the Japanese version of Atlantis: The Lost Empire, and Yoshida performed the dub of Audrey Rocio Ramirez.
+They performed the song "Itoshi no Riley" for the film Inside Out (2015), originally thought as a separate song, but becoming its Japanese theme song.

+Nishikawa's departure and return to major labels

 Nishikawa departed in 2002 to pursue a solo career.
 Following his departure, he was arrested for assault and drug possession and received a suspended sentence.
 After a second arrest for possession in 2006, he was sentenced to prison.

 Dreams Come True joined Universal Music Japan in 2003.
 They released one more English-language album on Universal called Love Overflows in 2004, which were re-recorded versions of songs from Love Goes On to Monkey Girl Odyssey.
 Albums such as The Love Rocks (2006) and And I Love You (2007) returned to the classic Dreams Come True sound.

+2008: 20th anniversary

-On November 12, 2008, Dreams Come True released the single "Tsuretette Tsuretette.
+On November 12, 2008, Dreams Come True released the single "Tsuretette Tsuretette".
 It debuted a top on the Oricon weekly charts, nine years ten months after their last number-one single, "Asa ga Mata Kuru".
 The song also appears on the album Do You Dreams Come True?.
 The album is available in three versions: A single disc version, containing the main album; a second that adds Greatest Hits: The Soul 2, a sequel to their 2000 greatest-hits package; and a third that adds a live DVD, "Winter Fantasia 2008."
 Their DVD and Blu-ray of their 20th Anniversary tour is one of the first concert videos to be filmed with the "Red One" high-definition camera.